btopleft top topright

 American Folk Art Quilts

 Thirty beautiful quilts, all drawn from the collection of the Wisconsin Historical Society in Madison, WI, illustrate the ingenuity of quiltmakers across almost two centuries.
 Illustrated in full color, they show the depth and breadth of a craft that has been almost synomous with folk art until the advent of the art quilt.
 Detailed instructions for making a block for each of six quilts, one from each chapter, are given, and general outline instructions are included for each of the featured quilts.
-Available October 2007.

 The Complete Book of Quilting